ChicagoAcademyofSciences/data-cleaning/README.markdown

 The [/workflows](/workflows) directory contains descriptive workflows of processes done during the NSF InvertEBase PEN grant.
 THIS IS A VERY USEFUL PLACE FOR INFORMATION.

-The [/working files](/working files) directory contains an archive of assorted files that are referenced by workflows.
+The [/working-files](/working-files) directory contains an archive of assorted files that are referenced by workflows.

 [Issues for this repository](https://github.com/ChicagoAcademyofSciences/data-cleaning/issues) are a to-do list of what needs to be done related to data cleaning and migration into Arctos.